amitjimiwal/githubstats-me/README.md

 ## Contribution

-We welcome contributions to enhance the functionality and usability of the Project To-Do List Manager.
+We welcome contributions to enhance the functionality and usability of the Project Github Wrapped.
 If you'd like to contribute, follow these steps:

 1. Fork the repository from the GitHub page: [https://github.com/amitjimiwal/Github-Wrapped](https://github.com/amitjimiwal/Github-Wrapped)